 Any time you apply for credit or a loan, the creditor or lender will order a copy of your credit report.
 This is known as a "hard inquiry."
 A significant number of hard inquiries may indicate that you are looking for credit and could lower your credit score.

 New accounts make up just 10% of your FICO® score, however.
-Some scoring models will treat multiple inquiries as a single new-account activity, which won't affect your score much at all.
+Some scoring models will treat multiple inquiries within a short period of time as a single new-account activity, which won't affect your score much at all.

-Applying online is a flexible and easy way to apply for a credit card and, with the right documentation in hand, the process only takes a few minutes.
-Before you get started, shop around to find the best card, and ensure that you only submit your application on a secure internet connection.
+All you'll need to apply for a credit card is the right documentation in hand.
+Otherwise the process only takes a few minutes.
+Before you get started, shop around to find the best card for you and your lifestyle.